Richard H. Whiteley

-Richard Henry Whiteley (December 22, 1830 – September 26, 1890) was a U.S. representative and U.S. senator-elect from Georgia.
+Richard Henry Whiteley (December 22, 1830 – September 26, 1890) was an American lawyer and Confederate Civil War veteran who served as both a U.S. representative and U.S. senator-elect from Georgia.
 He is the only Republican to ever hold the 2nd congressional district from Georgia.

 Biography

 Born in County Kildare, Ireland, Whiteley immigrated to the United States in 1836 with his parents, who settled in Georgia.
 He received private instruction in elementary education.
 He engaged in manufacturing.
 He studied law and was admitted to the bar in 1860, commencing practice in Bainbridge, Georgia.

+Civil War

 Whiteley opposed secession, but after the adoption of the ordinance entered the Confederate States Army and fought throughout the Civil War.
 He served in the 5th Georgia Infantry and 2nd Georgia Sharpshooter Battalion, attaining the rank of major.
 He served as member of the State constitutional convention in 1867.

+Early political races

 He was an unsuccessful candidate for election in 1866 to the Fortieth Congress, then presented credentials as a senator-elect to the United States Senate on July 15, 1870, to fill the vacancy in the term beginning March 4, 1865, but as the election took place prior to the readmission of Georgia into the Union was not admitted to a seat.